connexcs/docs/getting-started.md

 ## Provider Card

 Below are the instructions to setup the provider rate card manually.
-Basically there are two ways to setup a provider rate card, upload and manually, we will go through the manual setup instructions here, for detailed instructions click (here)
+Basically there are two ways to setup a provider rate card, upload and manually, we will go through the manual setup instructions here, for detailed instructions click on [Provider Card]

 1. Click on Management> Rate Card